ajarsm/kingkiosk-client2/PERSON_DETECTION_IMPLEMENTATION_COMPLETE.md

 - Settings UI integration
 - Comprehensive error handling

-**📋 INTEGRATION EFFORT**: The remaining work involves replacing mock frame capture with actual WebRTC texture extraction in each platform's native plugin - a straightforward engineering task with the foundation already in place.
+**📋 INTEGRATION COMPLETE**: The implementation now uses direct `videoTrack.captureFrame()` method from flutter_webrtc, eliminating the need for complex platform-specific texture extraction.
+The simplified approach provides immediate cross-platform functionality.

-**🎪 ACHIEVEMENT**: This implementation provides a robust, scalable, and maintainable person detection system that integrates seamlessly with the existing KingKiosk infrastructure while maintaining cross-platform compatibility and performance.
+**🎪 ACHIEVEMENT**: This implementation provides a robust, scalable, and maintainable person detection system with direct WebRTC integration that works seamlessly across all platforms using a single, simplified capture method.

 ---

-*Implementation completed successfully on June 3, 2025*
+*Implementation completed successfully on June 3, 2025* *Simplified architecture implemented with direct video track capture*